-'Liz Truss the brief?'
+'Liz Truss the Brief?'
 World reacts to UK political turmoil

 "What happened shows how volatile is the situation and so how prudent we should be also with our fiscal and monetary mix," said Paolo Gentiloni on Friday after Ms Truss fired ex-Chancellor Kwasi Kwarteng.

-The world's media has been far more brutal in its reaction.
+The world's media has been far more brutal.

 "Liz Truss, who's been the British PM for barely six weeks, has managed to drag her party and her country into a debacle the depth of which the country has never before sunk to.
 And less so at such speed," says an editorial in Colombian daily El Colombiano.

-Its headline suggests what the PM might be known for: "Liz Truss the brief?"
+Its headline suggests what the PM might be known for: "Liz Truss the Brief?"

 "Clinging to her ideology, far removed from the reality facing the country, Truss exemplifies to perfection what it means to go against common sense when steering the politics of a country."